aquasecurity/tracee/docs/docs/forensics.md

         The default behavior when capturing network traffic is to capture ALL traffic, despite given event filters.
-If you want to make capture feature to follow the given event filters, like for example capturing DNS events only, then you have to provide `--capture pcap-options:filtered` argument in the command line.
+If you want to make capture feature to follow the given event filters, like for example capturing DNS events only, then you have to provide `--artifacts network.pcap.options=filtered` argument in the command line.
 Then only net_packet_XXX events will be captured (IPv4, IPv6, TCP, UDP, ICMP, ICMPv6, DNS, HTTP, etc).